Temporary Assignment or Contract

 What you will bring:

-Ability to produce high quality work and meet tight deadlines
+Ability to produce high quality work under pressure while meeting strict deadlines.

 Strong interpersonal and communication skills